Usyd disabilities information zine

-Any student who has a disability – whether permanent or short-term – has the right to access specialised support through the University’s Disability Services.
+Any student who has a disability – whether permanent or short-term – has the right to access specialised support through the University’s Inclusion and Disability Services.
 There is no obligation to disclose any medical condition to the University – it is entirely your decision.

 Common adjustments include:

-Disability Services is limited in the types of adjustments included in the academic plan, so some students find there is little benefit to registering with Disability Services.
+Disability Services is limited in the types of adjustments included in an academic plan, so some students find there is little benefit to registering with Disability Services.
 We recommend that you contact Disability Services to discuss the types of adjustments you require before proceeding with a medical report and registering.
 Many students choose not to register with Disability Services and instead rely on their own personal study plans, often developed in consultation with a health or medical practitioner, and use special consideration as a safety net.

 All students with an academic plan will be assigned a Disability Service Officer who will liaise with their faculty or school to ensure their adjustments are in place and helpful for the student.
 Disability Service Officers do not provide counselling or case management and cannot intervene on matters of academic appeal or leniency.
 Contact us for assistance with an academic appeal or a complaint.